vanutp/tgbridge/README.md

 This mod will only work on dedicated server.
 When installed on the client, the main logic won't load.
 However, it will provide a `/tgbridge dump_lang` command to dump minecraft translations to the current language.

+## Known incompatibilities

+Currently the Fabric release is incompatible with some mods that change how chat messages look, notably Styled Chat.
+This will be fixed in a future release

 ## Contributions

 Feel free to open an issue if you think something is missing/can be done better.